alexcwsmith/PiRATeMC/docs/README.md

 ### Installation
 ---------------
+We have included a version of rpi-imager in this repository, because newer versions of rpi-imager may not work with Ubuntu 18.04.
+We plan to update all of this code for Ubuntu 22 in the not-too-distant future.

 Flashing the provided PiCamOS is the recommended way to install on a Raspberry Pi.
 The setupScripts/ folder has information to reproduce this OS.
 The following packages on the Pi can be installed via apt:
 1. sshpass
 2. gpac